-It can also create document descriptions for a page – both general ones, and personalized descriptions.
+It can create document descriptions for a page, These can be both general descriptions and personalized ones.

-This search engine and its related algorithms are described in several patent applications from Anna Patterson (some published, and some still unpublished).
-This one, on phrase-based searching, was assigned to Google on December 6, 2004:
+This search engine and its related algorithms are in several patent applications from Anna Patterson (some published, and some still unpublished).
+This one, on phrase-based indexing, assigned to Google on December 6, 2004:

 Phrase-based searching in an information retrieval system

 Inventor: Anna Lynn Patterson

 An information retrieval system uses phrases to index, retrieve, organize, and describe documents.
 Phrases that predict the presence of other phrases in documents.
 Indexed documents according to their included phrases.
 Related phrases and phrase extensions are also identified.
 Identified phrases in a query get used to retrieve and rank documents.
 Phrases are also used to cluster documents in the search results, create document descriptions, anddrope duplicate documents from the search results and the index.